 Jill Starley-Grainger is commissioning editor for the Sunday Times Travel Magazine.
-Each month she'll be musing for us on some of the finer things in life when it comes to travel.
-This month, she's sharing her favourite road trips.
+Sharing some of the finer things in life when it comes to travel; here she muses on her favourite road trips.

 First, a confession: I grew up in America’s Deep South, and my parents taught me to drive on the Blue Ridge Parkway.
 This means I might be biased, but I’m pretty sure it’s the most glorious road on earth.
 It stretches for 469 miles – from Cherokee, North Carolina to Front Royal, Virginia – skimming over the Appalachian Mountains, which flank America’s east coast.
 I’m not alone in my love of it.
 The Parkway is the most visited part of America’s National Park network.